weecology/forecasting-course/content/lessons/R-intro-to-forecasting/r_tutorial.md

 * This lets us run a single forecast including a randomly chosen value for $epsilon_t$ at teach time step
 * Let's run it a few times

-* Want to quantify how variable we expect these possible forecast outcomes are
+* Quantify variability of forecast outcomes
 * If we set `times` to `1000`

 ```r